There are two ways to filter the exhaust gas.

 For our dry washing technology we can offer ceramic filters and fabric filters.

-We prefer ceramic filters for our furnaces up to 400 kg/h, as these have a very high filter efficiency on the one hand and a very long service life on the other.
+We prefer ceramic filters for the most of our furnaces, as these have a very high filter efficiency on the one hand and a very long service life on the other.

 Which of these both filter technologies is suitable is mainly a question of the amount of exhaust gas and the media itself.